-Travertine Hot Springs, Buckeye, Bridgeport, Yosemite and Other delights
+Travertine Hot Springs, Buckeye, Bridgeport, Yosemite, and Other California Delights

 By John Lander